 Muscle relaxant drugs are commonly prescribed to people who report symptoms that may include spasms, cramps, and similar events.
-Studies have shown that muscle relaxants are prescribed to approximately 18.5% of patients with back pain problems, with COX-2 inhibitors and NSAIDs also being common prescription options.
-Many people want to know whether muscle relaxers show up on drug test and how long the chemicals in these medicines would remain in their systems.
+Even though these medications have some contraindications and muscle relaxants adverse effects, studies have shown that they are prescribed to approximately 18.5% of patients with back pain problems, with COX-2 inhibitors and NSAIDs also being common prescription options.
+Many people want to know how long the chemicals in these medicines would remain in their systems.
+Furthermore, for some individuals who recently started their treatment, the common questions are: how do muscle relaxers work , how long does it take for muscle relaxers to kick in and do muscle relaxers show up on a drug test?
+Let’s take a look at factors controlling muscle relaxants mechanisms of action, how long these drugs stay in the system, their half-life and how to flush muscle relaxers out of your system safely.

 Half-Life Of Muscle Relaxers

-Whether using muscle relaxers medication to treat back pain or muscle-related pain symptoms affecting a different part of the body, many patients do want to know how long does it takes for muscle relaxers to wear off.
+Whether using muscle relaxers medication to treat back pain or muscle-related pain symptoms affecting a different part of the body, many patients do want to know how long does it take for muscle relaxers to work.
 One useful way of providing an overview of the time that a drug will remain active in the body is to consider its half-life.

 Check the names of prescription muscle relaxers, along with the average half-life of each: